-Two-Step Authentication FAQ
+Two-Step Authentication Overview

 This topic refers to functionality that is not available to accounts on the Quick Base Essential plan.
 If the functionality described here does not match what you're seeing in Quick Base, your account is probably on this plan.

-2-step authentication is an additional security feature designed to prevent anyone from accessing your Quick Base account even if they know your password.
-With 2-step authentication, a user signing in to Quick Base must provide two means of identification from separate categories of credentials: username/password combination and a security code provided via email.
+Two-step authentication is an additional security feature designed to prevent anyone from accessing your Quick Base account even if they know your password.
+With two-step authentication, a user signing in to Quick Base must provide two means of identification from separate categories of credentials: username/password combination and a security code provided via email.
 When this option is enabled, if the user enters a valid username and password, they are then prompted to enter their security code.

-2-step authentication eliminates the need for security questions.
+Two-step authentication eliminates the need for security questions.
 Your identity is verified exclusively using your password and 6-digit verification code.

-© 1999-2018 QuickBase, Inc. All rights reserved.
+© 1999-2019 QuickBase, Inc. All rights reserved.
 Legal Notices.